Federal skilled workers: Assessing applications against minimum requirements

 In addition, during that period of employment, the applicant must have done both of the following:

-Note: The applicant does not need to demonstrate that they meet the "employment requirements" listed in the NOC occupational description.
+Note: The applicant does not need to demonstrate that they meet the “employment requirements” listed in the NOC description.

-Minimum language proficiency requirement (applications received on or after May 4, 2013)
+Minimum language proficiency requirement

-The applicant must demonstrate that they meet the threshold(s) set by the Minister for proficiency in either English or French for each of the four language skill areas: reading, writing, speaking and listening [R75(2)(d)].
+The applicant must demonstrate that they meet the threshold(s) set by the Minister for proficiency in either English or French for each of the 4 language skill areas: reading, writing, speaking and listening [R75(2)(d)].

 Refer to the language proficiency requirements.

-Applicants must demonstrate that they meet the required level of language proficiency in all four language skill areas by submitting the results of an English or French language test from a designated testing organization with their application.
+Applicants must demonstrate that they meet the required level of language proficiency in all 4 language skill areas by submitting the results of an English or French language test from a designated testing organization with their application.

 Applicants must submit either their completed Canadian educational credential or their completed foreign educational credential and the equivalency assessment (Educational Credential Assessment [ECA] report) issued by a designated assessment organization or institution with their application for permanent residence.
-The equivalency assessment must be less than five years old on the date on which their application is made [R75(2)(e)].
+The equivalency assessment must be less than 5 years old on the date on which their application is made [R75(2)(e)].

 Note: The applicant must submit at least a completed Canadian secondary educational credential or its equivalent in order to meet the minimum education requirement.